curran/data/gapminder/README.md

 This data is from [http://www.gapminder.org/data/](http://www.gapminder.org/data/).

 The data behind GapMinder is stored in Google Spreadsheets, which is not convenient to navigate if you are trying to build your own visualizations of the data.
-This directory contains all of the GapMinder data tables as CSV files, so you can easily navigate and use the data sets outside of the GapMinder visualization tool.
-The tables reside in the `indicators` directory, which is populated by the script `fetchCSV.js`, which uses Node.js to traverse the data set index and download all the files.
+This directory contains all of the GapMinder data tables as CSV files, so you can more easily navigate and use the data sets outside of the GapMinder visualization tool.
+The tables reside in the `indicators` directory, which is populated by the script `fetchCSV.js`.
+The script uses Node.js to traverse the GapMinder data set index and download all the files.

+## How it works

 The file `gapminderDataSetsIndex.json` contains the list of Gapminder data sets.
 This can be fetched with the command